 More and more devices now support HDR video capture, giving more vivid, accurate colors and a greater brightness range.

 Transformer supports editing HDR videos from Android 13 (API level 33) onwards on devices with the required encoding support.
 When editing HDR videos, any GL video effects need to handle 16-bit floating point color components and BT.2020 color space.
-To enable HDR editing, call experimental_setEnableHdrEditing(true) on the TransformationRequest.Builder.
+HDR_MODE_KEEP_HDR is the default mode when building the Composition.
+If HDR editing is not supported, the Transformer falls back to using HDR_MODE_TONE_MAP_HDR_TO_SDR_USING_OPEN_GL.

 Handling slow motion media